 Because this is much more labor-intensive than merely planting the seeds into soil, and because amaryllis seeds germinate quite well when planted directly into soil, I seldom use the water germination method.

-Soil germination method
+The soil germination method

 When they are prepared properly amaryllis seeds have an extremely high germination rate in soil.